anastasiia-in-bi/anastasiia-in-bi/README.md

 - 👋 Hi, I’m @anastasiia-in-bi
-- 👀 I’m interested in BD Administration, SQL, PL/pgSQL, using Python to manage database
+- 👀 I’m interested in BI, SQL, PL/pgSQL, using Python to manage database
 - 🌱 I’m currently learning PostgreSQL in details
 - 💞️ I’m looking to collaborate on any pet projects in my sphere of interests
 - 📫 Reach me via e-mail anastasiia.bordunova@gmail.com